Rather than being a

 Jesus' return with power and great glory will be visible for everyone to "see," descending out of a

-literal cloud or sitting atop it, as you believe.
+literal cloud or sitting atop it, as you suggest.
 To "see" does not always

 mean to look upon what is visible to the eye.
 Often it can refer to